-(1) After consideration of materials requested by ODMHSAS pursuant to certification procedures, and completion of the necessary review(s), ODMHSAS staff shall prepare a report that summarizes findings related to compliance with applicable certification standards.

-(2) Reports regarding applications for Permit for Temporary Operations will be forwarded to the ODMHSAS Board, the Commissioner, or designee.

-(3) Reports for all other Certification applications will be forwarded to the ODMHSAS Board for consideration or in accordance with procedures outlined in OAC 450:21, 450:22, or OAC 450:50 or OAC 450:53.

-(4) Prior to the ODMHSAS staff's presentation of its report related to the applicant's certification to the Board or the Commissioner or designee the ODMHSAS staff shall notify the applicant of:

-(A) the findings included in the report, and

-(B) the date and time of the Board meeting at which the facility's application, and the certification will be considered.

-(5) Achievement of certain scores is a prerequisite for consideration of a specific certification status but may not be the sole determinant.
+- (1) After consideration of materials requested by ODMHSAS pursuant to certification procedures, and completion of the necessary review(s), ODMHSAS staff shall prepare a report that summarizes findings related to compliance with applicable certification standards. - (2) Reports regarding applications for Permit for Temporary Operations and Certification will be forwarded to the ODMHSAS Board, and/or the Commissioner, or designee. - (3) Reports for all other Certification applications will be forwarded to the ODMHSAS Board for consideration or individual certification applications will be handled in accordance with procedures outlined in OAC 450:21, OAC 450:50, or OAC 450:53, or OAC 450:75. - (4) Prior to the ODMHSAS staff's presentation of its report related to the applicant's certification to the Board or the Commissioner or designee, the ODMHSAS staff shall notify the applicant of: - (A) the findings included in the report, and - (B) the date and time of the Board meeting at which the facility's application, and the certification will be considered, if applicable. - (5) Achievement of certain scores is a prerequisite for consideration of a specific certification status but may not be the sole determinant.
 Individual deficiencies that meet the criteria in 450:1-9-9 may be grounds for suspending or revoking certification or denying applications for certification.

-(6) Consideration of certification may be deferred while additional information regarding a facility's compliance status is reviewed.

-(7) The minimum conditions for compliance that must be verified by ODMHSAS for consideration of a certification status shall be stipulated in 450:1-9-5.1450:1-9-5.4.

-(f) Recommendations for revocation of certification.
-In the event ODMHSAS can not verify compliance with applicable certification standards in accordance with 450:1-9-5.1450:1-9-5.4, except for Permits for Temporary Operations, ODMHSAS shall forward recommendation for revocation of certification to the Commissioner or designee.
+- (6) Consideration of certification may be deferred while additional information regarding a facility's compliance status is reviewed. - (7) The minimum conditions for compliance that must be verified by ODMHSAS for consideration of a certification status shall be stipulated in 450:1-9-5.7. - (f) Recommendations for revocation of certification.
+In the event ODMHSAS can not verify compliance with applicable certification standards in accordance with 450:1-9-5.7, except for Permits for Temporary Operations, ODMHSAS shall forward recommendation for revocation of certification to the Commissioner or designee.
 If the Commissioner or designee approves a recommendation to revoke certification, an individual proceeding shall be initiated pursuant to Subchapter 5.
 Applicants unable to demonstrate compliance with standards required for Permit for Temporary Operation are not subject to the provisions for revocation and are simply denied the Permit as stipulated in 450:1-9-7.